opencog/learn/fake/README.md

 the code there is also trying to do far more sophisticated things, and to solve far more complex problems as well.

+=== Method 3 "More ideas"
+Several more ways to generate text:
+1. Start with sections, and build a sentence
+2. Create a random planar tree, and assign sections to it.

+Approach 1. is difficult: it basically means we have to run the parser, using a dictionary containing the desired sections, and allowing an "any word" mode during parsing.
+This can be done, because we already have scheme interfaces into LG, via the ParseMinimalLink.
+But its complex and awkard.

+Approach 2. is easier(?): create an unlabelled tree; that's easy.
+Start adding random labels to it, veryifying that each disjunct is in the dictionary.
+This is harder, as this is a coloring problem, and requires backtracking if the first coloring attempt fails.
+As the final step, one randomly picks a word from the dictionary that appears in a section for that disjunct.

 HOWTO
 -----
 Start the guile shell, and load `fake.scm`: